After a long period of contraction at London City airport, CityJet is to officially withdraw scheduled passenger flights from Sunday 28 October 2018.

 CityJet will continue to fly to Amsterdam, Antwerp, Dublin, Florence and Rotterdam year round.
 It will also fly on a summer seasonal basis to Avignon (from 19 May 2017 to 8 September 2017) and Toulon (from 8 April 2017 to 26 October 2017).

 CityJet was the only airline to fly to Nantes and Paris Orly from London City.
 BA operates a summer seasonal service to Nantes from London Heathrow. easyJet also flies to Nantes from London Gatwick.
-BA flies year round to Paris Orly from London Heathrow.
+BA flies year round to Paris Orly and transferred the route from Heathrow to London City.

 Affected passengers with bookings after 27 March 2017 on these routes should contact either CityJet or their travel agent.